NotePlan/plugins/jgclark.RepeatExtensions/README.md

 ---
 ```

-Note: This uses the [experimental new trigger feature](https://help.noteplan.co/article/173-plugin-note-triggers), and the NotePlan developer is rightly being cautious with it.
-Hence ensuring you don't turn it on unintentionally.
+Note: This uses the [trigger feature](https://help.noteplan.co/article/173-plugin-note-triggers), which is designed that you can't't turn it on unintentionally.

 ## Running it Manually
 On the _currently open note_, open the command bar and type the **/generate repeats** command.
 - When run on a _Project note_, it creates the new repeated task straight before the completed task.
 - When run on a (daily or weekly) _Calendar note_, it creates the new repeated task on the date of the new repeat.